matyshh/open-cli/README.md

 ## Installation for Android/Termux

-OpenCLI provides a convenient installation script for Android/Termux users that automatically detects your device architecture and installs the appropriate binary.
+opencli provides a convenient installation script for Android/Termux users that automatically detects your device architecture and installs the appropriate binary.

 ### Prerequisites